Footgolf

-Footgolf is a sport in which players kick a football into a cup in as few shots as possible.
-The name is a portmanteau of association football and golf, and the game combines the two sports, being more closely related to golf.
+Footgolf is a hybrid sport in which players kick a football (soccer ball) into a cup in as few shots as possible.
+The name is a portmanteau of football and golf.

 Rules

 The game is played similarly to golf, with the exception that players use a football instead of a golf ball, and the ball is kicked rather than struck with a club, working toward a 50 cm-52 cm diameter by 28 cm deep "footgolf cup" usually located away from golf greens.
 The player who finishes the course with the fewest shots wins.
 Footgolf is often played on golf courses, though it may also be played on specially built courses.
 The first shot has to be played from a tee box, and bunkers, trees, water and hills must be crossed or avoided in order to reach the hole.

 The game is played with a regulation No. 5 football.
-As footballs cannot be propelled as far as golf balls in one shot, footgolf is played on holes shorter than those used in golf.
-For instance, one course in California features holes that average 157 yards.
+Since footballs cannot be propelled as far as golf balls in one shot, footgolf is played on holes shorter than those used in golf.
 Pars are typically five shots or fewer.
-Compared to golf, footgolf is quicker to play, more accessible, and does not require expensive equipment.
+Compared to golf, footgolf is quicker to play, faster to learn, and cheaper in terms of equipment.

-The official rules were established by the Federation for International FootGolf (FIFG) in 2013.
+The Federation for International FootGolf (FIFG) has published a footgolf rulebook since 2012.

 Origins

 A game with roughly similar rules, codeball, attained brief popularity in the United States during the late 1920s and 1930s.
-The sport of footgolf as we know it today (including attire, etiquette and general rules) was created in the Netherlands by Bas Korsten and Michael Jansen in 2008.
-Loosely basing it on a post-training game played by Korsten's brother - pro-footballer Willem Korsten - during his time at British football club Tottenham Hotspur (1999-2001).
+In September 2009 a version of the game was trademarked in the Instituto Mexicano de la Propiedad Industrial (IMPI) by Francisco Name as "Fut-Golf".
+The sport of footgolf as we know it today (including attire, etiquette and general rules) was created in the Netherlands in 2008 by Bas Korsten and Michael Jansen, who loosely based it on a post-training game played by Korsten's brother—pro-footballer Willem Korsten—during his time at British football club Tottenham Hotspur from 1999 to 2001.
 Players would end training sessions by kicking the footballs from the training pitch back to the changing rooms in as few kicks as possible.
-To officially launch this new sport - where playing on a regulation golf course is fundamental - Korsten, Jansen and a team of colleagues set up a national and international bond and organised the first tournament (Nederlandse Kampioenschap FootGolf) at prestigious Golfbaan Het Rijk van Nijmegen on 6 September 2009.
+To officially launch this new sport, in which playing on a regulation golf course is fundamental, Korsten, Jansen and a team of colleagues set up a national and international bond and organised the first tournament (Nederlandse Kampioenschap FootGolf) at Golfbaan Het Rijk van Nijmegen on 6 September 2009.
 This tournament, later televised on RTL7, was played by Dutch professional and ex-professional footballers and won by Theo Janssen.